 “So he’s a strong young man?”

-St. Peter lights a cigarette.
+St. Michael lights a cigarette.

-“To what?
-Asked St. Peter.
+“To what? asked St. Michael.

 “A foundation man.
 He found his calling.
 Liked to pour and smooth cement.
 Terra Firma.

 His friend described this for me…although he didn’t have many friends.
 Maybe he’s an acquaintance.”